sumanthhh17/NLP-Keyword-Extraction-using-NLTK-and-TF-IDF/README.md

 # NLP Keyword Extraction using NLTK and TF-IDF

-A simple Natural Language Processing (NLP) project built with Python that demonstrates the complete text preprocessing pipeline and extracts important keywords using the TF-IDF (Term Frequency-Inverse Document Frequency) algorithm..
+A simple Natural Language Processing (NLP) project built with Python that demonstrates the complete text preprocessing pipeline and extracts important keywords using the TF-IDF (Term Frequency-Inverse Document Frequency) algorithm.

 ## 📌 Features